 Cafe Thyme is part of the Old Byre shop and visitor centre near Machrie.
 It was a busy cafe with people sitting outside to make the most of the glorious weather we had.
 The cafe isn’t the cheapest however it is so worth the money for the food and the service is great.
 We chose pides which are a Turkish pizza which honestly I would choose over pizza any day – it also came with a massive salad bowl for us to share.

 More things to do

 - Auchrannie Resort – fancy a spa break?
-This family friendly hotel has 2 swimming pools, 3 restaurants and is situated in Brodick so not far from the ferry terminal.
+This family-friendly hotel has two swimming pools and three restaurants and is situated in Brodick, not far from the ferry terminal.